 This course covers the fundamentals of basic physics.
-Students will understand the concepts of technical measurement, energy, force and vectors, equilibrium and friction, and uniform acceleration.
-(Prerequisite: MAT 101)
+Students will examine the concepts of technical measurement, kinematics (onedimensional and two-dimensional), force, Newton's Laws of Motion and their applications, work, energy, linear momentum, statis, temperature, heat transfer, thermodynamics, and electromagnetism (including light).
+Theory and computations will both be emphasized.
+(Prerequisite: MAT 101) (SCI CAR, SQR)